January 07, 2020

 I yammer on about cricket flour because it turns out my willingness to undertake this bug cookie experiment was at least in part due to my Chinese herbal experience.
 While exotic portrayals of Chinese herb dispensaries often show snake skins, scorpions and dried geckos, these herbs are almost never used.
 But what is often used is cicada molting.
 The first time I ever cringed at their shells, a fellow acupuncture student held one up and, in a mocking-voice, said, “We want to help you.
 We want to make you better.”

-Beloved for their natural antihistamine properties, cicada shells are part of the Herbalogic Easy Breather formula.
+Beloved for their natural antihistamine properties, cicada shells are part of the Herbalogic Easy Breather formulas.

 In the early days of Herbalogic, I often stood behind a folding table at natural food stores, answering questions about Chinese herbs and passing out samples.
 Most of the year people wanted to try our formulas for stress or energy.
 But in Central Texas in late December, people start complaining about something the locals call, “Cedar Fever.”
 From then until about Valentine’s Day, the mountain cedar trees, technically called ashei juniper, dump their pollen whenever the wind blows.